FINANCIAL AID RATE81%

-- University of the District of Columbia in Washington, DC (3 miles away)
+- Gallaudet University in Washington, DC (3 miles away)

-- George Mason University in Fairfax, VA (15 miles away)
+- Trinity Washington University in Washington, DC (3 miles away)

-- Bowie State University in Bowie, MD (17 miles away)
+- American University in New Castle, DE (3 miles away)

 See a list of all the colleges and universities by clicking on one of the links below: